erictt/computer-science-learning/source/_posts/Untitled.md

 B. [2 points] Your co-worker argues that Spring Kernel’s memory  management does not offer any extensibility features.
 How would you  counter that argument?

+- Though the Virtual Machine Manager(VMM) in the Spring OS is responsible for actions such as mapping, sharing, protection and caching of local memory, they rely on external paging objects for paging and coherency operations.
+- This functionality of paging and coherency can be implemented as a service outside the microkernel, thus offering extensibility.

 VI.
 EJB

 A. [6 points] You have a startup to implement a portal for airline  reservations.
 The clients come to you over an insecure wide-area  network.
 These are the objectives which are your “secret sauce” for  the startup: